IamTheFij/slog/README.md

     func SetFlags(flag int)
         SetFlags allows changing the logger flags using flags found in `log`

+    func SetOutput(w io.Writer)
+        SetOutput allows changing the output of all loggers

     func WarnOnErr(err error, format string, v ...interface{}) WarnOnErr if error provided, will provide a warning if an error is provided